-8 Tips for Saving Money Without Using Coupons
+8 Tips for Saving Money on Groceries Without Using Coupons

 As much as I love coupons and save a bunch of money each month using them, I do realize that not everyone wants to be bothered clipping little pieces of paper, keeping up with these papers and then finally remembering to actually use these little pieces of paper.
 Clipping coupons is not for everyone, BUT you are in luck.
 There are plenty of ways you can save money even without using coupons.